 Studies suggest that some of these ingredients are absorbed into the bloodstream in as little as one day and can actually do harm.

 “Some of the theoretical risks of these sunscreens in humans have to do with hormonal effects and being hormone disruptors,” says Whitney Bowe, M.D., board-certified dermatologist in New York City.
 “Another theoretical risk would be that they’re carcinogenic and potentially have cancer promoting properties.
 We don’t have enough studies showing that it does that in humans, but we also don’t have enough studies showing that it doesn’t.”

 “There’s a lot of controversy and a lot of concern right now surrounding chemical sunscreens,” adds Bowe.
-So, you might be thinking, “In that case, it’s a no-brainer to pick a physical sunscreen then, right?’
+So, you might be thinking, “In that case, it is a no-brainer to pick a physical sunscreen then, right?”
 Wrong.
 Unfortunately, when physical sunscreens are tested by third party testers such as Consumer Reports, they tend to not perform as well as chemical sunscreens.
-They don’t last as long or provide the same kind of protection — according to Consumer Reports, they even rarely meet their label SPF.
+They do not last as long or provide the same kind of protection — according to Consumer Reports, they even rarely meet their label SPF.

 Bowe agrees: “Sun protective swimsuits and clothing are truly your summer essentials in 2019!”

 We only recommend products we have independently researched, tested and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.